FabiAndHisCoffee/Data_Vis/README.md

 4. Enjoy

 Source: https://stackoverflow.com/questions/38497334/how-to-run-html-file-on-localhost
+The Installation-manual from observable-hq, can be found here (but is jsut an additonal resource): [obersable-hq](https://github.com/FabiAndHisCoffee/Data_Vis/tree/master/bar_race)
 # Website (if you do not want to host our site)
 We also hosted our Visualization to this site: [enote.space](http://enote.space/bar_race/index.html)